-We took the best out of the incentive programs that we have seen and have made it fun and user friendly.
-With the Bank of Java, you will earn rewards (beans) for many variety of actions in addition to making a purchase.
+We took the best out of the incentive programs that we have seen & have made it fun & user friendly.
+With the Bank of Java, you will earn rewards (Beans) for many variety of actions in addition to making a purchase.

-No (not yet), even though accumulated Beans from the Bank of Java work just like cash, our platform (currently) will only allow 1 "coupon code" or 1 "discount" to work per transaction.
-We are currently working on this problem and/or trying to create a work around for this limitation.
-The current value of your earned beans will be shown in your Bank of Java account and if you choose to use them no additional "code" or "discount" will work.
+No, even though accumulated Beans from the Bank of Java work just like cash, our platform will only allow 1 "coupon code" or 1 "discount" to work per transaction.
+The current value of your earned Beans will be shown in your Bank of Java account & if you choose to use them no additional "code" or "discount" will work.

-Our website accepts all major credit cards, PayPal and the Bank of Java Beans (loyalty rewards).
-The website is completely secure and encrypted.
+Our website accepts all major credit cards, PayPal, cryptocurrency & Bank of Java Beans (Loyalty Rewards).

 No. All orders must be paid in full before we ship them.
 This is one way we keep our prices low.

 Whole bean coffee maintains peak flavor for two to three weeks after roasting.
-During that time, the coffee beans release carbon dioxide gas that drives away oxygen and keeps the beans fresh.
-Once the coffee stops releasing CO2, the beans start to oxidize and stale.
+During that time, the coffee beans release carbon dioxide gas that drives away oxygen & keeps the beans fresh.
+Once the coffee stops releasing CO2, the beans start to oxidize & stale.
 Believe me, you can taste the difference!

 We all know the expression “Daily Grind” wasn’t coined as something to look forward to.
 However, where coffee is concerned, the daily grind becomes one of life’s foremost simple pleasures.

 The rich, spicy aroma released by the grinding of fresh roasted coffee is amazing.
 I’d like to find a way to bottle this spicy scent-full strength, just the way its bouquet permeates the olfactory while expanding to fill your home or our Roastery during the grinding process.